Playing Favorites (10,000 Maniacs album)

-Playing Favorites is a live album by 10,000 Maniacs released in 2016.
+Playing Favorites is a live album by American alternative rock band 10,000 Maniacs released in 2016.
 The album was recorded on September 13, 2014, at the Reg Lenna Center for the Arts in Jamestown, New York.
 This is their first live album with current lead vocalist Mary Ramsey and also marks the return of founding member John Lombardo who contributes lead vocals on "My Mother the War".